yonkahlon/Zenject/README.md

         }
     }

-Then it's just a matter of including the following in one of your installers (as long as you are using DependencyRootStandard or a subclass)
+Then it's just a matter of including the following in one of your installers:

     Container.Bind<ITickable>().ToSingle<Ship>();